Black Cattle:

 The narrative follows the Dutch slave ship Griffin as it embarks on a perilous voyage through treacherous waters and morally fraught territory.
 As alliances shift and tensions rise, the characters grapple with survival, ambition, and the devastating realities of the slave trade.
 The story captures the intricate politics of the African kingdoms and their uneasy entanglements with European traders, shedding light on the complexities of resistance, collaboration, and exploitation.

 Rich in maritime detail and historical authenticity, Black Cattle delves into themes of morality, resilience, and the human cost of empire.
-Perfect for fans of Bernard Cornwell or Hilary Mantel, this thought-provoking novel offers an unflinching look at a dark chapter in history, exploring its far-reaching echoes through compelling storytelling.
+Perfect for fans of Bernard Cornwell, Patrick O'Brian or Hilary Mantel, this thought-provoking novel offers an unflinching look at a dark chapter in history, exploring its far-reaching echoes through compelling storytelling.

 Black Cattle (original Dutch title: Kroesvee) was published in the Netherlands by LM Publishers in 2019 and has since been reprinted three times.
 The novel is included in the literature list of the new historical Canon of the Netherlands (June 2020), in the section 'VOC and WIC.'